-Legacy Housing, Ltd. (the "Partnership") is a Texas limited partnership formed in May 2005 and headquartered in Fort Worth, Texas.
-The Partnership (1) builds and provides for the transport of mobile homes, (2) provides wholesale financing to dealers and mobile home parks and (3) provides retail financing to consumers.
-The Partnership manufactures its mobile homes at plants located in Fort Worth, Texas, Commerce, Texas and Eatonton, Georgia and finances its mobile homes through its consignment division.
-The Partnership relies on a network of dealers to market and sell its mobile homes.
-The Partnership also sells homes directly to dealers and mobile home parks.
-The Partnership will be dissolved upon an event of dissolution as stated in the partnership agreement, or December 31, 2103.
+The Company (1) manufactures and provides for the transport of mobile homes, (2) provides wholesale financing to dealers and mobile home parks and (3) provides retail financing to consumers.
+The Company manufactures its mobile homes at plants located in Fort Worth, Texas, Commerce, Texas and Eatonton, Georgia.
+The Company relies on a network of dealers to market and sell its mobile homes.
+The Company also sells homes directly to dealers and mobile home parks.